Comparing F-1 and J-1 Status

 Off-Campus Employment in J-1 Status:

-Academic Training (AT): J-1 students are eligible to apply for permission to work off-campus for up to an 18 month period of training that is directly related to their studies.
+Academic Training (AT): J-1 students are eligible to apply for permission to work off-campus for a period of time equal to their program length (maximum duration is 18 months) that is directly related to their studies.
 AT can be used both during studies and/or after graduation.
 This benefit is not automatic and must be approved by an ISSS Advisor.
 It is required that you have specific employment prior to application for this benefit.
 For post- completion work, you will not be eligible for this benefit if you do not have a job in place before you complete your program.

 Dependents in F-2 Status: